softblusoft/b65/readme.md

 ghdl (gcc backend) and gtkwave don't run inside MSYS.
 In case ghdl and/or gtkwave is present in MSYS, b65.sh script automatically detects the executables.

-**Important note** : in Windows, always build software first, then run the VHDL build batch file
+:pushpin: in Windows, always build software first, then run the VHDL build batch file

 Every target has at least two subfolders:
   - 'soft' for asm/c sources : b65.cfg crt0.s isr.s vectors.s *.c